 - One seminar: A course from the Phil 0990 series or any seminar at the 2000-level, which may be counted for one of the other requirements.

-No more than two courses from departments other than the philosophy department may be counted among the ten courses required for the concentration; no more than one of these two outside courses may count towards the three specialization requirements.
+With the approval of the Director of Undergraduate Studies, up to two courses from departments other than the Philosophy department may be included among the ten courses required for the Concentration.
+These courses may not be counted toward fulfillment of the area requirements.

 Physics and Philosophy Concentration